 Historic Huguenot Street is pleased to offer a number of internship opportunities every fall, spring, and summer semester, to all students beyond their freshman year of college.
 Internships are part-time, with the opportunity for college credits.

-We are currently accepting applications for the Spring 2017 semester.
-Applications are due December 16.
+We are currently accepting applications for the Summer 2017 semester.

 How to apply: Please contact the Career Resource Center at your college regarding any interest in internship opportunities.
 Send your resume, a letter of interest, and completed application to Kara Gaffken, Director of Public Programming, at email@example.com.
 Interviews to follow.

 Interns will report to and work with the Archivist/Librarian performing a variety of collections maintenance jobs.
 Responsibilities and projects may include cataloguing, inventorying, organizing, and maintaining archives, and entering data into the collections database.
 All interns will receive training in handling archives.
 Interns are, additionally, responsible for the completion of their own project(s) by the end of the internship period.

 Some computer and camera knowledge is preferred, but not required.

 Interns will assist with the cataloguing, display, and research of the HHS Permanent Collection that includes a variety of antique furniture, textiles, household items, photographs, archival materials, and fine and decorative art.
 Responsibilities include proper handling and care of museum objects; photography and scanning; research, writing, and interpretation; creating content for the Object of the Week blog; as well as planning exhibits and installing artifacts and archival materials.
 Interns are, additionally, responsible for the completion and presentation of their own individual project(s) by the end of the internship period.

 Candidates should have an interest in historic archives and collections.
 Prior knowledge and/or experience in cataloguing and handling historic objects is preferred.
 Basic computer skills are required.